Therapists in Logan Circle, Washington, DC

 Verified Verified

-I support clients' healing goals through self-compassion and mindfulness skills.
-Through compassionate reflection on relationships with self, family, friends, and society, I work with clients to identify and heal patterns of painful self-talk; patterns that can make us feel stuck and overwhelmed.
+I love supporting and empowering clients to care for their whole selves as they reach their wellness goals.
+Through compassionate reflection on relationships with self, family, friends, and society, I work with clients to heal patterns of self-talk and behavior that can make us feel stuck and overwhelmed.
 I specialize in anxiety, depression, and trauma and have served diverse clients of all races, genders, and sexual orientations.
 As a mixed race Korean-American who has worked domestically and abroad, I also welcome the opportunity to work with clients facing challenges related to culture, identity, and intergenerational issues.

-I support clients' healing goals through self-compassion and mindfulness skills.
-Through compassionate reflection on relationships with self, family, friends, and society, I work with clients to identify and heal patterns of painful self-talk; patterns that can make us feel stuck and overwhelmed.
+I love supporting and empowering clients to care for their whole selves as they reach their wellness goals.
+Through compassionate reflection on relationships with self, family, friends, and society, I work with clients to heal patterns of self-talk and behavior that can make us feel stuck and overwhelmed.
 I specialize in anxiety, depression, and trauma and have served diverse clients of all races, genders, and sexual orientations.
 As a mixed race Korean-American who has worked domestically and abroad, I also welcome the opportunity to work with clients facing challenges related to culture, identity, and intergenerational issues.

 (844) 763-2011 View (844) 763-2011

-Photo of Grace Chen, LCSW, LICSW, LCSW-C, Clinical Social Work/Therapist
+Photo of Grace Chen, Clinical Social Work/Therapist, LCSW, LICSW, LCSW-C

 Grace Chen